Define where the pipeline should find input data and save output data.

 type: boolean

 This flag expects contigs that make up complete chromosomes and/or plasmids.
-By calling it, the user ensured that the contigs are complete replicons.
+By calling it, the user ensures that the contigs are complete replicons.
 More details can be found in the documentation.

 Modifies tool parameter(s):